Heritability as a

 correlation between them is a negligible rCxF = 0.099.

-That is, a trait that is perfectly heritable may
+The exercise shows that a trait that is perfectly heritable may

 also

-be perfectly changeable
+be perfectly

-improves mean test scores for the group,
+test scores for the group, but is not

-but is not predictable for any particular
+predictable for any particular child.

 It might be that adoptive

-foster parents from birth parents with similar
+foster parents with similar socio-economic

-socio-economic backgrounds as their birth parents.
+backgrounds as their birth parents.
+This might

-This might result in a similarity in their mean test
+contribute to a similarity in their mean test

 scores.
 However, the correlation is also a

-negligible rpxf
+negligible rPxF

 = 0.137.